birthdaychild/birthdaychild/README.md

 **Mrs Afton/Rosalina Miller Afton: “grumpy sometimes, hates william (depends on her mood.), American.”** ***Birthday: February 14th 1949***

-**Michael Miller Afton: “Wants Carli to forgive him, Died worse than game but wont say, Yorkshire”** ***Birthday: March 13th 1970
+**Michael Miller Afton: “Wants Carli to forgive him, Died worse than game but wont say, Yorkshire”** ***Birthday: March 13th 1970***

+**Carli Miller Afton: “Kinda forgot about most stuff, hangs out with cassidy a lot, doesn't even know what Michael did to him, Cassidy gave him a vengeful personality, Australian/aussieboy, Probably died very disturbing but it's too risky to say here, Idiot.
+Oh and when he went in a coma after he died, he had a coma and his nightmares kept looping.
+Also saw Elizabeth death.”** ***Birthday: Aug 29th 1976***

 **Elizabeth Miller Afton: “Sassy, mean, and hates icecreams, Died worse than game but won't say, American”** ***Birthday: April 9th 1977***

-**Carli Miller Afton: “Kinda forgot about most stuff, hangs out with cassidy a lot, doesn't even know what Michael did to him, Cassidy gave him a vengeful personality, Australian/aussieboy, Probably died very disturbing but it's too risky to say here, Idiot.
-Oh and when he went in a coma after he died, he had a coma and his nightmares kept looping.”** ***Birthday: Aug 29th 1976***

 (DO NOT get inspired by this, or copy it.)